revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-All tables must have clustered indexes.
-We can't have a table without a clustered index.
+All tables must have clustered indexes.We can't have a table without a clustered index.

 </blockquote>